bfgoldstein/torchfi/README.md

 ## Examples/Experiments

-Check out [this](https://github.com/bfgoldstein/torchfi/tree/master/experiments) torchFI example using ResNet50 model.
+Check out [this](https://github.com/bfgoldstein/torchfi/tree/master/experiments) torchFI examples using AlexNet, ResNet18 and ResNet50 model.

+### Pruned Models

+All pruned models to run the above experiments can be download at [DeGirum](https://github.com/DeGirum/pruned-models) and [Distiller](https://nervanasystems.github.io/distiller/model_zoo.html) Model Zoo.

 ## Citation

 Please cite XXX in your publications if it helps your research:

-    @article{,
+@article{goldstein2019,
-      Author = {Goldstein, Brunno and Srinivasan, Sudarshan and Mellempudi, Naveen K and Das, Dipankar and Marzulo, Leandro A. J. and Solon, Alexandre N. and Kundu, Sandip and França, Felipe M. G.}, Journal = {},
+  Author = {Goldstein, Brunno and Srinivasan, Sudarshan and Mellempudi, Naveen K and Das, Dipankar and Santiago, Leandro and Ferreira, Victor C. and Marzulo, Leandro A. J. and Solon, N. and Kundu, Sandip and França, Felipe M. G.}, Journal = {},
-      Title = {},
-      Year = {2019}
+  Title = {Reliability Evaluation of Compressed DeepLearning Models}, Year = {2019}
 }

 ## License